olegvpetrov/xpy3-tools/README.md

 * rotsync/rotsync_plus : reconstruction of rotor-syncronized MAS spectra from arbitrarily sampled fid's
 * sino_fid : signal-to-noise ratio calculator for time-domain signals (1D only)
 * symmetrize : symmetrization of spinning sidebands in a MAS spectrum of half-integer nuclei
+* t1denoise : removal of t1-noise in 2D spectra
-* t1t2 : basic relaxation analysis on arrayed spectra from pseudo-2D data sets
+* t1t2 : basic relaxation analysis on a series of spectra in pseudo-2D datasets
 * utils : contains common utility functions and classes

 ## Installation